roman-milk/roman-milk.github.io/cathy-gloria-and-me.md

  "It was a no brainer.
 A choice between a girl I want to get to know better and a married woman looking for a thrill is really no choice at all."

  "Oh?
 And just how much better do you want to know me?"
-Report_Story #2